GDRX Investors Have Opportunity to Lead GoodRx Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GoodRx Holdings, Inc. ("GoodRx" or the "Company") (NASDAQ: GDRX).
+LOS ANGELES, May 10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GoodRx Holdings, Inc. ("GoodRx" or the "Company") (NASDAQ: GDRX).

 Class Period: September 23, 2020 – November 8, 2022